 Tours & Attractions

-The Fun Runner is back on the lake after a hiatus during COVID and some time spent on shore.
+The Fun Runner is back on the lake seasonally.
 The 42-foot water taxi is based at Lakeside Marina and will be taking passengers to three other marinas on Lake Tahoe this summer.
 The 49-passenger boat has both inside and outside seating and gets people around the South Shore on the water, eliminating time in traffic and on the road.

-The taxi departs schedule through Labor Day 2025 (weather permitting):
+The taxi schedule through Labor Day (weather permitting):

 - Lakeside Marina at 10 a.m., 12 p.m., 2 p.m., and 4 p.m.

-There are one-way and round trips available.
+One-way and round-trip tickets are available.
 Visit Action WaterSports Website for more information.
 With a round-trip ticket, passengers can get off and each spot and catch a later taxi.
+Bicycles are welcome.

 Each stop is unique.